revanth83/revanth83.github.io/_posts/2015-5-24-Applications-of-Data-Analytics-in-Healthcare-&-Health-insurance-industries.md

 * Document process steps and waste.
 * Eliminate non-value-add steps; develop standard work descriptions for value-add steps.
-* Provide customers quality experience in enrolling an insurance plan as provided by various retailers (well-developed online sales) such as ebay.com or Amazon.com, in addition to cross- channel consistency (for example, between internet and telephone).
+* Provide customers quality experience in enrolling an insurance plan as provided by various retailers (well-developed online sales) such as ebay.com or Amazon.com, in addition to cross-channel consistency (for example, between internet and telephone).

 ###Challenge 2:
 Speeding new business response times by improving customer’s experience with the agent (external or internal underwriter) without compromising underwriting discipline.